 Social Media for galleries

 Are you still satisfied with the number of people visiting your gallery?
 Or are your visitors becoming fewer and fewer?
 In this case, you are not alone.
-A survey from Invaluable, an online art specialist, makes it clear: more and more people no longer view art in galleries or museums but on social media channels such as Instagram, Facebook, or Twitter.
-Almost a quarter of adults (22.7 %) discover art through these channels.
-Only 15.9% visit galleries to view art.
+A survey from Hiscox, the online art trade report from 2018, makes it clear: more and more people no longer view art in galleries or museums but on social media channels such as Instagram, Facebook, or Twitter.
+Almost three – quarter of online art buyers (74%) bought more than one artwork online in the last 12 months.
 What can you do to reach these people?
 In this article we offer you some tips on how to get even more attention for your gallery by using social media.

 Develop new strategies